custom-components/pyscript/docs/reference.rst

 Pyscript implements a Python interpreter in a fully-async manner, which means it can run safely in the main HASS event loop.

-The language coverage is relatively complete, but it's quite possible there are discrepancies with Python in certain cases.
-If so, please report them.
+The language coverage is relatively complete, but there are definitely limitations in pyscript where it doesn't faithfully mimic Python.
 Here are some areas where pyscript differs from real Python:

 - The pyscript-specific function names and state names that contain a period are treated as plain identifiers that contain a period, rather than an attribute (to the right of the period) of an object